Skip to content

 kubectl get vm my-first-vm -o jsonpath='{.status.ips[0]}'

-# Get console URL (if supported)
+# Get console URL (if supported by the provider)

 kubectl get vm my-first-vm -o jsonpath='{.status.consoleURL}'